The Cholesterol Myth Is Crumbling — And It’s Costing Lives

 Myth #1: High Cholesterol Causes Heart Disease

-The Truth: Cholesterol Is Essential, Not Evil
+The Truth: Cholesterol Is Essential, Not Pathological

 The Real Risk: Oxidized and Small, Dense LDL